shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

         return (amount, monthlyInterest, fees);
     }

-    // this func to be called when any repayment due date is passed
+    // this method to be called when any repayment due date is passed

     // based on nth duration it is triggered we pass repayment number from UI